 Break it down

-While laptops of years gone by made the process of opening them up and removing components easy, that’s not really the case with modern day laptops.
+While laptops of years gone by made the process of opening them up and removing components easy, that’s not really the case with modern-day laptops.
 We wouldn’t recommend doing much to them unless yours makes the process relatively painless, as it’s easy to damage a laptop by taking it apart and the last thing we want to do is make the situation worse.
 That said, here are some steps you can take if your laptop allows it.

 Step 3: Examine each component you’ve removed to check for any sign of wetness or corrosion.
-Any wet parts should be dried, but if the liquid is anything other than water, you’ll want to wipe it off (you can use a cotton swab) with 99 percent isopropyl alcohol – this will dissolve gunk without causing damage and evaporate without leaving residue.
+Any wet parts should be dried, but if the liquid is anything other than water, you’ll want to wipe it off (you can use a cotton swab) with 99 percent isopropyl alcohol – this will dissolve gunk without causing damage and evaporate without leaving a residue.

-Hopefully, all will be well, but if not you’ll want to take it to a repair center.
+Hopefully, all will be well, but if not, you’ll want to take it to a repair center.

 If your laptop cannot be taken apart

-What if you have a Surface Book 2 or MacBook or any another laptop that refuses to be taken apart?
+What if you have a Surface Book 2 or MacBook or any other laptop that refuses to be taken apart?
 This situation drastically reduces your options, so you’ll have to take it to a repair center.